g-sherman/plugin_build_tool/index.md

-      compile     Compile the resource and ui files config      Create a config file based on source files in the current... create      Create a new dialog-based plugin in the current directory dclean      Remove the deployed plugin from the .qgis2/python/plugins... deploy      Deploy the plugin to QGIS plugin directory using parameters in...
+      compile     Compile the resource and ui files config      Create a config file based on source files in the current... create      Create a new dialog-based plugin in the current directory dclean      Remove the deployed plugin from the deployment directory deploy      Deploy the plugin to QGIS plugin directory using parameters in...
       doc         Build HTML version of the help files using sphinx